 Typically, energy consultants work with businesses on a transparent fee basis.
 You will receive an invoice from the consultant for meaning for services rendered.
 If the “consultant” tells you that “the supplier will cover their fees,” that’s an immediate red flag.
 Since consultants can justify their fees in relation to the value they provide, you can better make a cost/value assessment.

 Some consultants who provide you with a transparent fee basis will also follow the electricity broker compensation model and add hidden markups into their electricity prices.
 This post about “double dipping” talks more about this practice.

-Here are some recommendations to help you attain the best deal possible:
+Recommendations to help you attain the best deal possible:

 - Try other online search phrases instead of “Ohio electricity broker.”